-But before exploring the science and what it concluded on the potential of kudzu, let's take a look at the practicalities of using Kudzu root for its 'anti-alcohol' properties.
+But before exploring the science and what it concluded on the potential of kudzu alcoholism, let's take a look at the practicalities of using Kudzu root for its 'anti-alcohol' properties.

 Many health stores stock capsules and tinctures containing Kudzu.
-Generally it is advertised/marketed as a remedy for many health problems other than alcoholism.
+Generally it is advertised and marketed as a remedy for many health problems other than alcoholism.
 With this in mind, if you are interested in purchasing Kudzu, it is important to look at the ingredients of what you plan to take.

 But be warned as many of these preparations do not contain enough of the important active ingredients said to reduce alcohol cravings.
 Daidzein and diadzin are the two compounds that need to be in the preparation.